rkp678/Project_1_Group_3/README.md

 #

 ## Rough Breakdown of Tasks:
-### Prior to next class (Saturday 10/30):
+### Prior to next class (Tuesday 11/2):
-- Everyone think of a clever project name!
-- Andrew - Obtain data (make variables using data, parsing data, finding information we need for analysis.
-- Jinhyeong - Assist with obtaining data.
-- Sam - Research and prepare google slides/presentation prep.
-- Rachel - Research and prepare google slides/presentation prep.
+- Everyone work on their respective visualizations as indicated above.

 #